wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-infrastructure/includes/what-infrastructure.md

 Threats to infrastructure by malware, distributed denial of service (DDoS) attacks, or web applications attacks continue to emerge.
 The sole aim of these attacks is to disrupt day-to-day operations, commit data theft, or gain unauthorized access.
 Malware, DDoS, or web applications attacks can be defined as:

 - **Malware** is malicious software, which, when installed, can damage computers and networks.
-It's generally spread via email attachments, links, or malicious websites over the internet.
+It's spread via email attachments, links, or malicious websites over the internet.
 - A **distributed denial-of-service (DDoS)** attack targets websites and servers aiming to disrupt network services by overwhelming an application's resources with an overflow of internet traffic.
 - A **web app** is a computer program that runs on a web browser.
 The web application communicates with web servers and database servers.
 It allows users to interact with the webpages within a website.
 If there was an attack on a web application, web servers and data servers can be exposed and compromised.